Proposal Templates, Formats and Tools: Create Better RFP Responses Faster

 The about us section - also known as the management overview - explains your story and qualifications.

 Set yourself apart from the competition by being creative about your strengths.
 You aren’t small; you’re adaptive.
 You aren’t inexperienced; you bring a fresh new perspective.
 Be proud of your accomplishments.
 This is your time to shine, so show the client what makes you unique.

 Lay out the contract schedule using milestones and key dates.
 This will help the client visualize where they’ll be in the future.
 What will their world look like?

 How will you manage the contract in terms of supervision, communication, and quality assurance?
 Will you conduct status meetings?
 How often?
-What sort of specific information will you report regularly?
+What sort of specific information will you report?

 Here’s where you can sort out the details.
 The work plan should tie into the overall schedule summary and will likely include some assumptions and time estimates.

-A matrix works as an effective way to display this information.
+A matrix is a great way to display this information.

 In some cases, the Project Manager handles the implementation plan.
 Just remember not to be too aggressive and set your team up for failure.